 The Chase to start with introduces the idea of the Daleks and the Doctor actually having a feud with one another.
 Prior to this the Daleks had no idea who the Doctor was.
 Indeed the Daleks were just monsters that the Doctor ran into from time to time.

 Here however we see the Daleks now actually know who he is and take the fight to him.
 This marks a total shift in their interactions with one another and really paves the way for later stories that focus on their feud with one another such as “Dalek”.

 At the same time this story also introduces the idea of the Daleks having the ability to time travel as well.
 This again will go onto become a very important plot point in later stories and in the new series as well.

-Its quite a nice irony that its the Daleks time machine that manages to do what the Doctor failed to do many times and get Ian and Barbara home.
+The Daleks time machine working far more efficiently than the Doctors and in quite a nice irony that its the Daleks time machine that manages to do what the Doctor failed to do many times and get Ian and Barbara home.

 Finally this story also introduces the idea of the Daleks having rivals, The Mechanoids.
 Now Terry Nation who wrote this story had originally intended for The Mechanoids to be another huge success like the Daleks.
 Sadly however they never really caught on and indeed The Chase marks their only appearance to date in televised Doctor Who (though they have gone on to appear in numerous pieces of spin off material and made a tiny cameo in “Dalek” in Henry Van Statten’s fault.)

 Its not hard to see why they didn’t catch on as their design, though unique was very cumbersome and would have been even more difficult to use than the Daleks.
 Still the idea of giving the Daleks other mechanical foes who could be a match for them is a truly inspired idea and one which would again pop up in future Dalek stories such as with the Movellans.